-When a person becomes addicted to alcohol, he or she will find it extremely difficult to put the glass down for good.
-That’s because beating alcohol addiction on your own isn’t something that everybody can do, but it isn’t a reason for you to feel ashamed.
-Indeed, our New Jersey drug and alcohol treatment center knows alcoholism is a medical disorder.
-We are here to help those who are suffering from substance use disorders, including alcoholism.
+When you become addicted to alcohol, it’s extremely difficult to put the glass down for good.
+That’s because beating alcohol addiction on your own isn’t something that everybody can do, but that’s no reason for you to feel ashamed.
+At Kingsway Recovery, we understand alcoholism is a medical disorder and we’re here to help people struggling with alcohol addiction and a wide range of substance use disorders.

 Alcoholism is defined by alcohol use that causes significant problems for the person consuming it.
 It’s characterized by the inability to control one’s drinking habits and being unable to think of anything other than getting the next drink.
-Someone with an alcohol use disorder continues to drink even though it results in negative consequences.
+Someone with alcohol addiction continues to drink even though it results in negative consequences.

-More importantly, an individual experiencing an alcohol use disorder eventually must drink an increasing amount of alcohol to obtain the desired effects.
-If the person decreases alcohol consumption or stops, this person begins to experience withdrawal symptoms.
+More importantly, if you’re experiencing alcohol addiction you eventually must drink an increasing amount of alcohol to obtain the desired effects.
+If you decrease alcohol consumption or stop, you’ll begin to experience withdrawal symptoms.

-Our addiction treatment center in New Jersey uses criteria from the American Psychological Association (APA) to determine whether an individual needs a treatment plan for alcohol abuse:
+As an alcohol addiction treatment center, we use criteria from the American Psychological Association (APA) to determine whether you need a treatment plan for alcohol abuse:

 - Drug Effects – An increased tolerance for alcohol paired with experiencing withdrawal symptoms when reducing or cutting out drinking.